eserlxl/aurgen/doc/AUR.md

 ## How It Works

 ### Tarball Creation
-- Creates a new source tarball from the project root using `git archive`, excluding build and VCS files (except in `aur-git` mode).
+- Creates a new source tarball from the project root using `git archive`, excluding build and VCS files (except in `git` mode).
 - Uses `git archive` to respect `.gitignore` and only include tracked files.
 - **Reproducibility:** Sets the tarball modification time (mtime) to a fixed date (2020-01-01) for reproducible builds.
 This ensures that repeated builds produce identical tarballs, regardless of when the script is run.
 (See [reproducible-builds.org](https://reproducible-builds.org/docs/source-date-epoch/))
 - **SOURCE_DATE_EPOCH Support:** You can set the `SOURCE_DATE_EPOCH` environment variable to control the tarball modification time for reproducible builds.
 If not set, AURgen uses the commit date of the current tag or HEAD.